v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 Parameter Description

 -ct, --compare-to [DBNAME] The database used in the comparison.
-All the SQL code generated is applied to it.
+All generated SQL code is applied to it.

--pd, --partial Toggles the partial diff operation.
-A set of objects filters should be provided using the import option --filter-objects.
+-pd, --partial Switches to partial diff operation.
+Provide object filters using the import option --filter-objects.

--ff, --force Forces a full diff if the provided filters were not able to retrieve objects for a partial diff operation.
+-ff, --force Forces a full diff if the provided filters fail to retrieve objects for a partial diff operation.

--st, --start-date Matches all database model objects in which modification date starts on the specified date.
+-st, --start-date Matches database model objects with modification dates starting from the specified date.
 (Only for partial diff)

--et, --end-date Matches all database model objects in which modification date ends in the specified date.
+-et, --end-date Matches database model objects with modification dates ending on the specified date.
 (Only for partial diff)

--ad, --apply Apply the generated diff code on the database server.
+-ad, --apply Applies the generated diff code to the database server.

--np, --no-preview Don't preview the generated diff code when applying it to the server.
+-np, --no-preview Does not preview the generated diff code before applying it to the server.

--dc, --drop-cluster-objs Drop cluster level objects like roles and tablespaces.
+-dc, --drop-cluster-objs Drops cluster-level objects like roles and tablespaces.

--rv, --revoke-perms Revoke permissions already set on the database.
+-rv, --revoke-perms Revokes existing permissions on the database.
 New permissions configured in the input model are still applied.

--dm, --drop-missing Drop missing objects.
-Generates DROP commands for objects that are present in the input model but not in the compared database.
+-dm, --drop-missing Drops missing objects.
+Generates DROP commands for objects present in the input model but not in the compared database.

--fd, --force-drop-cols Force the drop of missing columns and constraints.
-Causes only columns and constraints to be dropped, other missing objects aren't removed.
+-fd, --force-drop-cols Forces dropping missing columns and constraints.
+Only affects columns and constraints; other missing objects are preserved.

--rn, --rename-db Rename the destination database when the names of the involved databases are different.
+-rn, --rename-db Renames the destination database when the involved databases have different names.

--ns, --no-sequence-reuse Don't reuse sequences on serial columns.
-Drop the old sequence assigned to a serial column and creates a new one.
+-ns, --no-sequence-reuse Disables sequence reuse on serial columns.
+Drops the old sequence assigned to a serial column and creates a new one.

 Model fix options